Is a Leaking Air Conditioner Dangerous?

 Why Is My Air Conditioner Leaking Water?

-Because of the condensation process, having water leak is a common problem.
+Due to the condensation process, having water back up is a common problem.
 We often receive calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
-Here’s why it happens:
+Here’s why it occurs:

 Drain Line Is Clogged